openjdk/jdk/src/jdk.javadoc/share/man/javadoc.md

     The tag outputs *header* as its heading, followed by the body of the tag.
     The tag body may contain HTML elements and inline JavaDoc tags, which are also interpreted.
-A note tag can be used both as a block tag and as an inline tag, and may optionally specify attributes to modify the appearance of the generated output as described in the [specification of the note tag][note tag].
+Depending on its allowed *locations*, the tag may be used as block, inline tag, or both.
+The tag may also use attributes as described in the [specification of the note tag][note tag].

-    Omitting a *header* value causes the *name* to be the heading. *locations* is a list of characters specifying the kinds of declarations in which the tag may be used.
+    Omitting a *header* value causes the *name* to be the heading. *locations* is a list of characters specifying the kinds of declarations in which the tag may be used, and whether to restrict its use to block tag or inline tag (both uses are allowed by default).
 The following characters may be used, in either uppercase or lowercase:

     * `A`: all declarations
     * `C`: constructors